 - Drink your water to ensure proper hydration pre-workout.

 - Only rely on a supplement if you are unable to meet your needs through food, you are training at a more elite level, AND you should talk to a professional about it.
 Check out my tips for buying quality supplements.

 - If you train first thing in the morning, it’s okay to be fasted, but ensure you eat enough the night before and listen to your body, ideally I would often recommend a protein and carb source.

 - Having a small snack before may improve certain individual’s performance.

 Pre-Workout Snack Ideas:

 Banana with ½ protein powder serving (shake), small turkey sandwich with an apple, sweet potato with Greek yogurt, or cottage cheese with berries, 1/2 smoothie with protein, orange with low-fat string cheese

-If you don’t tolerate food before activity, a protein shake with a simple carbohydrate source (juice, gatorade, etc) may be better digested.
+If you don’t tolerate food before activity, a protein shake with a simple carbohydrate source (juice, gatorade, etc) or my homemade electrolyte drink may be better digested.
 Pre-workout debunked.